Urinary Tract Infection in Males Workup

 • Patients with a history of kidney stones, especially struvite stones, are candidates for urosepsis.

-• Patients with diabetes are susceptible to emphysematous pyelonephritis, and they may require immediate nephrectomy; persons with diabetes may also develop obstruction from necrotic renal papillae that are sloughed into the collecting system and obstruct the ureter.
+• Patients with diabetes are susceptible to emphysematous pyelonephritis, and they may require immediate nephrectomy; persons with diabetes also may develop obstruction from necrotic renal papillae that are sloughed into the collecting system and obstruct the ureter.

-• Patients with polycystic kidneys are prone to abscess formation
+• Patients with polycystic kidneys are prone to abscess formation.

-• Patients with tuberculosis are prone to developing ureteral strictures, fungus balls, and stones
+• Patients with tuberculosis are prone to developing ureteral strictures, fungus balls, and stones.

 Plain film imaging

 Plain films may localize stone densities, but identification within the urinary tract cannot be confirmed.
 Uric acid and some struvite stones are radiolucent.
-Plain films give no information about the renal parenchyma or function.
+Plain films provide no information about the renal parenchyma or function.

 Ultrasonography